ItzHipe/Hangman/README.md

 ## Project Structure

-- `mini_project.py`: The main script containing the game logic.
+- `Hangman_logic`: The main script containing the game logic.

 ## How to Play